As of Wednesday, the Mexican lawmakers have passed a bill that ultimately allows recreational marijuana in the country.

-Many marijuana activists, political parties along with the President of the country have been in the favor of legalization.
+Many marijuana activists, political parties along the President of the country have been in the favor of legalization.
 Even President Obrador believes that this law could combat drug-related violence in the country.
 Therefore, it might lead to more security in the region.
 With legalization, it can also reduce the effect of the illegal drug trade and other lucrative drug traders.

-Drug Wars in the country have been since the year 2006 and according to a report more than 100,000 people have died since its beginning.
+Drug Wars in the country has been since the year 2006 and according to a report more than 100,000 people have died since its beginning.
 Since President Obrador came into power in 2018, he declared the end of drug wars and implemented a strategy known as “Abrazos, no blazes” (Hugs, not bullets), which seeks to tackle poverty and social inequality as a means to decrease drug-related violence in the country.

 Although security experts believe that the law’s practical impact on violence will be minimal.